nileplumb/PkmnShuffleMap/README.md

 Simply replace / rename any images you want from the Alternative Egg designs, grunts subfolder, or misc etc (eg Slider images for nests and stardust)

-You may need to rebuild PMSF after reaplcing images, same as when you update your build.
+You may need to rebuild PMSF after replacing images, same as when you update your build.

 npm install && npm run build